buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcLine.md

 # IfcLine

 The _IfcLine_ is an unbounded line parameterized by an _IfcCartesianPoint_ and an _IfcVector_.
-The magnitude of the _IfcVector_ affects the parameterization of the line, but it does not bound the line.
+The magnitude of the _IfcVector_ affects the parameterization of the line, but it does not bound the line.<!-- end of definition -->

 > NOTE  A line segment is defined using either the _IfcPolyline_ with two _Points_, or the _IfcTrimmedCurve_ with _BasisCurve_ being an _IfcLine_.